michaelnmmeyer/dharma/fonts/readme.md

 us use a single font file instead of many for each font weight, which makes things simpler; variable font files might also be smaller overall, did not check that.

+## Update

+Stopped using NotoSansMath, NotoSansSymbols and NotoSansSymbols2, even though they have symbols we do need and that are not available in Noto Serif, e.g. ↓.
+Using them screws up space between lines, maybe because the fonts do not have the same parameters and are not serif.
+In any case, Web browsers are able to pull missing chars from some more adequate fonts, so we are OK.

+Also stopped using Noto Emoji, because it is really massive.
+People probably already have an Emoji font somewhere on their computer.
+We could also pull Noto Emoji from an official source to help with caching.